Trails Program

 Year V: Contribution (LIT)

-WIth their increased skills, knowledge and confidence, their horizons expand and they transfer their learnings to younger participants.
+With their increased skills, knowledge and confidence, their horizons expand and they transfer their learnings to younger participants.

 • Utilizing skills, knowledge and confidence to take on leadership